dfoderick/ubiquity-hackathon/README.md

     is getting broadcast instead of the embedded serialized tx

 16: mandatory-script-verify-flag-failed (Signature must be zero for failed CHECK(MULTI)SIG operation).
 Code:-26
-    Seems like this error happens when signing too many times
-    Still debugging but seems like error went away when removed signing of tx when sendpeer
+    Tx has been malleated too many times (some unknown bug).
+Sign the tx again fix the signature.

 Dust amount detected in one output
     Means one of the outputs is 0